 The State of New Jersey recognizes that a marriage is a shared enterprise and a joint understanding that in many ways is similar to that of a business partnership.
 This joint venture results in the creation of wealth or assets, which will have to be distributed among the parties when that partnership is ending.
-When a marriage is being dissolved, the Family Division is authorized to distribute property and assets amongst the parties in a fair and equitable manner.
-The ability of the Family Division to effectuate the distribution of assets is codified in the statute.
+In a divorce, the Family Division is authorized to distribute property and assets amongst the parties in a fair and equitable manner.
+The ability of the Family Division to effectuate the New Jersey equitable distribution is codified in the statute.

 Although the term “marriage,” is used throughout this article, please be aware that the equitable distribution statute also includes civil unions.
 Therefore, the principles of equitable distribution explained below are also applicable to civil unions in the State of New Jersey.

-When equitable distribution is performed, it is important to remember that equitable distribution does not presume an equal split of all property.
+When New Jersey equitable distribution is performed, it is important to remember that equitable distribution in New Jersey does not presume an equal split of all property.
 Instead, the Court must assess the facts associated with each asset in order to determine how to best distribute the property in a fair and equitable manner.